erdnaxe/kraby_sdf/README.md

 # Kraby the Hexapod -- Robot description files

-SDF description of Kraby the hexapod.
+SDFormat description of Kraby the hexapod.
 It can be used to simulate the robot in Gazebo or BulletPhysics.

 ![Example of PyBullet simulation](doc/pybullet_fullrobot.png)